mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 To do this, there is [a multi-step form on the IRS website][EIN-form].
 Work your way through it, and if you come out the other side, you'll quickly be the owner of a freshly minted EIN.

-XXX Brian: I forget, did they give us the PDF immediately, or did they mail this to us?

-## Get State Recognition
+## Get Official with California

 At this point, you've moved past the easy stuff.
 It's time for the weird and difficult paperwork.

 ### Write Bylaws, Articles of Incorporation and Conflict of Interest and Ethics Policy

 Writing these three items is a very persnickety part of the process.
-Each item *must* include certain phrases and failure to include those phrases will lambaste any attempt to get 501(c)(3) status down the road.
-The template we used for each of these was created by XXX and can be downloaded from [their website][template-source].
+Each item *must* include certain phrases and failure to include those phrases will sink any attempt to get 501(c)(3) status down the road.
+The template we used for each of these was created by [Public Counsel][pc] and can be downloaded from their website ([Bylaws][bylaws-template], [Articles of Incorporation][ai-template], [Ethics Policy][coi-template]).

 The best process we discovered for this was to very carefully work our way through each template and to update any section that needed it.
 The [result][bylaws-and-aoi] clocks in at 25 pages for the Bylaws and Articles of Incorporation and ten pages for the  Conflict of Interest and Ethics Policy.

-## Hold Some Meetings
+### Hold Some Meetings

 OK, you've got your name, EIN, Bylaws, Articles of Incorporation and  Conflict of Interest and Ethics Policy all ready.
 Now what?
 Well, now we enter the portion of the process that involves magic and wizardry.
 What we do now is we hold two meetings.
 Feel free to chant during these meetings if that helps them make sense.

 The first meeting serves the purpose of creating directors and having them resign as incorporators, if necessary.
 To have this meeting, get all of your incorporators and directors together and decide to make it so.
 Have your secretary keep minutes from the meeting.
 You'll need them for the 501(c)(3).
-[Here are ours][minutes-incorporators].
+[Here are ours][minutes-incorporators] and [here's the template we used][pc-minutes].
 You can see how this might feel a bit like voodoo magic if your board of directors is the same group of people as your incorporators (as in our case) -- One minute they're incorporators, the next they're directors, and the people that authorized the switch are themselves.

 The second meeting is where the real business goes down.
-Here you adopt all of the paperwork you created above, establish bank accounts, etc. Again, we used the templates from XXX to keep minutes for this meeting.
-[Check out our minutes for details][minutes-first-meeting].
+Here you adopt all of the paperwork you created above, establish bank accounts, etc. Again, we used the templates from Public Counsel to keep minutes for this meeting.
+[Check out our minutes for details][minutes-first-meeting] and [here's a template][pc-minutes2].
 You'll also see in our minutes a waiver of notice that waives the director's normal requirement to tell people about the meeting in advance.

 These two meetings can (and probably will) take place back to back, but they need to have *separate* minutes and need to be *separate* meetings.
 This is because until the board adopts themselves in the first meeting, they can't very well do the things in the second meeting.
 Voodoo?
 Perhaps.

-## File Statement of Information with Secretary of State
+### File Statement of Information with Secretary of State of California

-Within 90 days of when you created your EIN, you need to take all of the above and send it into the secretary of state along with the XXX form.
-If you do all of this well and properly, you'll soon be a California Non-Profit.
+Within 90 days of when you filed your original Articles of Incorporation, you need to take all of the above and send it into the secretary of state along with the [SI-100 form][si-100].

-XXX: Brian: I completely forget what the process was here...do you recall?
+If you do all of this well and properly, you'll soon be registered with the State of California, but until you get your 501(c)(3) pushed through you can't become an official California non-profit, so you'll have to hold on for a bit for that piece of the puzzle.
+More on this in a moment.

-## Register with the California Attorney General
+### Register with the California Attorney General

 Another thing you've got to do, once you've got state recognition is to register with the California Attorney General.
 You have 30 days to do this from the moment when you first had assets as an organization.
 Be swift.

-To do this, XXX
+To do this, there are [instructions on the Attorney General's website][oag-instructs], and there's [a PDF that you need to complete][oag-form].

 ## Get Federal Recognition